 Editor’s Note: for more on first aid, check out Louie’s play by play of building his first aid kit.

 Tweak your kits depending on goals

 The people and gear repair kit changes size based on the objective.
 Multi-day or multi-week trips merit a larger repair kit –- more of the essentials and added pieces that might be needed on an extended trip.
 Ski objectives where weight matters might lend to a lighter kit and a triple check on the condition of your gear.
 A guiding day calls for a larger kit than a ski day out with my husband.

-The important piece is to have a repair kit for gear and people.
-I have the essentials in two zip lock bags and add or subtract as my objectives dictate.
+Once my general repair kit is honed in, I keep the essentials in two zip lock bags and add or subtract as my objectives dictate.

-(WildSnow Guest blogger Sarah Carpenter has spent most of her life on skis.
+(WildSnow guest blogger Sarah Carpenter has spent most of her life on skis.
 She is the co-owner of the American Avalanche Institute and an AMGA certified ski guide.
 She lives in a strawbale house with her husband, Don, in Victor, ID.
 A year spent building a house convinced Sarah that backcountry skiing, climbing, and working in the outdoors is easier than working in construction.)